-One of the greatest wonders of early space flight was the notion of people and objects floating in space.
-The world was enticed by this experience of "zero-gravity" or "weightlessness".
-Lately, there has been a push by the scientific community to replace these words with the term "microgravity".
+One of the greatest wonders of space flight is that people and objects float in space.
+The world is enticed by this experience of "zero-gravity" or "weightlessness".
+Lately, there has been a push by scientists to replace these words with the term "microgravity".

 One way to simulate microgravity on Earth is to simulate this freefall.
-A turbojet owned by NASA and used at Johnson Space Center's Reduced-Gravity Program does just this.
-Through a series of parabolic manuevers, brief periods (20-25 seconds) of simulated weightlessness are achieved.
-NASA uses this turbojet to train astronauts for microgravity tasks and to simply prepare them for the sensations they will encounter while in orbit.
+A turbojet owned by NASA does just this.
+Through a series of manuevers, brief periods (20 seconds) of simulated weightlessness are achieved.
+NASA uses this turbojet to train astronauts for microgravity tasks and to prepare them for the sensations they will encounter while in orbit.

 The nickname of the turbojet is the "Vomit Comet".
+(Can you guess why?)
 Due to numerous transitions in and out of weightlessness, most first-time passengers experience motion sickness to some degree.
 Needless to say, losing one's breakfast in microgravity can get very messy!